cpplain/launch-school-core-curriculum/rb101/lesson_2/lesson-2-notes.md

 ### Variables and Method Definitions

-- A method’s scope is entirely self-contained
+- A method's scope is entirely self-contained
 - Only variables that have been defined as parameters can be accessed within the method
 - Variables must be passed into the method as arguments